danbolt/velcrelephant/prepro/ddoc.md

 `diagram?`

 Upon activating Velco powers, things will stick to Velcrelephant!
 The only things that will stick to Velcrelephant are specific **living objects**, which will be defined later.
 Sticking means any living objects that are touching Velcrelephant's hitbox will be attached, and act as though they are part of the same body.
+Velcrelephant cannot stick to living objects that are enemies or things like powerups, coins, items, etc.

 `diagram`